wisonye/c-utils/README.md

 - How to run the given `TestSuite` only

     You can use `GTEST_FILTER` env var to control which test (or test suite) your want to run only.
-Here is the example:
+Doc is [here](https://google.github.io/googletest/advanced.html#running-a-subset-of-the-tests).

+    Example:

     ```bash
     GTEST_FILTER="String.*" ./run_unit_test.sh